rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

 ### Tails OS (xPub only)

 Similar to [level-2](../level-2),
  we will use a bootable [Tails OS](https://tails.boum.org/) USB drive for the actual **transaction manager**.
-To set up your transaction manager with a watch-only wallet, follow the steps outlined in the [Coldcard documentation](https://coldcard.com/docs/paths#dump-summary-file) to export your xPub from the Coldcard.
+To set up your transaction manager with a watch-only wallet, export the xPub (ZPUB) from your SeedSigner
+ (Settings > Advanced > Export XPUB > Single Sig, native SegWit) and display it as a QR code.
+A full walkthrough is in the [basic protocol](../appendix/protocol_basic.md).

 ???+ note "Tails OS with xPub"
-    1. On your Tails OS, open Electrum.
+    1. On your Tails OS, open Electrum or Sparrow.
-    2. Create a new wallet, select `Standard wallet`, and then `Use a master key`.
+    2. Create a new wallet, select `Standard wallet`, and then `Use a master key` (or import xPub/ZPUB).
-    3. Paste or scan the QR code of the xPub obtained from your Coldcard.
+    3. Paste or scan the QR code of the xPub obtained from your SeedSigner.
     4. When you open this wallet, you'll see a warning indicating it is watch-only.
-    5. When you attempt to *send* from this wallet, it will create an *unsigned transaction* file, which will need to be signed by the signing device (see below).
+    5. When you attempt to *send* from this wallet, it will create an *unsigned transaction* (PSBT), which will need to be signed by the SeedSigner (see below).